 The Beauceron is sometimes known as the Berger de Beauce which means the sheepdog from the Beauce region.
 They are a large French dog with a rustic appearance and muscular body.
 They have a short and dense coat which is often black and tan, but can also be harlequin merle style.
 The first registered dog of this breed was registered in France in the year 1893.

 Their name is from their place of origin, specifically the plains near Paris known as Le Beauce.
-Originally they were employed as workers of the field.
-This including everything from guiding herds of livestock to protecting lands from poachers.
+Originally they were employed as field workers.
+This included everything from guiding herds of livestock to protecting lands from poachers.
 Subsequently, they accompanied the French army in both World Wars.

-Despite being little recognized outside of France, Beauceron dogs are very intelligent, energetic and confident dogs.
-In their family, they are very affectionate and loyal, but they may be reserved around strangers.
+Despite being little recognized outside of France, Beauceron dogs are very intelligent, energetic and confident animals.
+They are very affectionate and loyal with their family, but they may be reserved around strangers.